Yurik72/ESPHap/README.md

   disable_extra4k_at_link_time();
  #endif
 ```
-Initialize file storage to keep pairing information (you can put any file name as you want
+Initialize file storage to keep pairing information (you can put any file name as you want)
 ```c
  init_hap_storage("/pair.dat");
 ```
+Hovewer you can hahdle your function how to keep your  pairing information  examples EspHapLed (for ESP32) and EspHapLed8266 (for ESP8266) contains code to show custom implementation

 Set base accessory type, means you will have at least one accessory and you need define a type
 ```c